you choose a new paint brush:

-(The hairs can be from several animals, such as hogs, squirrel
+(The hairs can be from several animals, such as hogs,

-and considered the ultimate choice).
+best well known, and considered the ultimate choice.
+Though

-I build for myself.
-I do replace them when they fray, and
+and I build for myself.
+I do replace them when they fray,

-brushes are less costly, so you can buy quite
+Synthetic brushes are less costly, so you can buy quite

 a few at a time.
 Eventually all paint brushed will tend

 if you choose the cheapest garbage brushes you can find,

 your paint work might reflect that.
-Even if it's more of
+Even if it's more

-gives you the quality you want others to see.
+work, and gives you the quality you want others to see.

 doesn't matter what kind of model you build.
-Cars,
+Cars, Planes,